audiohacked/git-clang-format/README.md

 - [Introduction to the clang tools](http://clang.llvm.org/docs/ClangTools.html)
 - [Documentation on the program clang-format](http://clang.llvm.org/docs/ClangFormat.html)

-You could also appreciate [clang format configurator](http://zed0.co.uk/clang-format-configurator/), that lets you see the effet of many clang-format's options.
+- [clang format configurator](http://zed0.co.uk/clang-format-configurator/), that lets you see the effet of many clang-format's options.

 ## Contributing
 Contributions for improvement or bug resolution are welcome, in the form of github issues or pull requests.

-If you want, you can write a script to setup a git repository for clang-format, based on the above installation procedure.
+If you want, you can write a script to install the git hook on several git repositories, based on the above installation procedure.

 ## License
 The software contained in the present repository is licensed under the (GNU GPL-compatible) CeCILL license.
 A copy can be found in `LICENSE`. `git-clang-format` is an exception, it is licensed under the the University of Illinois Open Source License, available in `LICENSE-clang-format`.